MrRefactoring/jira.js/README.md

 ## About

-jira.js is a powerful [Node.JS](https://nodejs.org/) / Browser module that allows you to interact with the [Jira Cloud API](https://developer.atlassian.com/cloud/jira/platform/rest/), [Jira Agile Cloud API](https://developer.atlassian.com/cloud/jira/software/rest/intro/), [Jira ServiceDesk Cloud API](https://developer.atlassian.com/cloud/jira/service-desk/rest/intro/) very easily.
+Jira.js is a powerful [Node.JS](https://nodejs.org/) / Browser module that allows you to interact with the [Jira Cloud API](https://developer.atlassian.com/cloud/jira/platform/rest/), [Jira Agile Cloud API](https://developer.atlassian.com/cloud/jira/software/rest/intro/), [Jira ServiceDesk Cloud API](https://developer.atlassian.com/cloud/jira/service-desk/rest/intro/) very easily.

 Usability, consistency, and performance are key focuses of jira.js, and it also has nearly 100% coverage of the Jira API.
 It receives new Jira features shortly after they arrive in the API.

-## Table of contents
+## Table of Contents

 - [Installation](#installation)
 - [Documentation](#documentation)